Is flavored water healthy?

 “Artificial sweeteners are safe, but many don’t want to consume them.
 The best way to flavor water without artificial sweeteners is with fruit.
 You will add calories, but given they are from pure fruit, they are healthy calories,” says Dr. Shetty.

 “Parents should avoid drinks that contain added ingredients such as caffeine, vitamins or herbal ingredients, and in particular, be wary of excessive vitamin B6 because consuming too much can be dangerous,” Dr. Shetty cautions.

 Parents should also consider sodium content.

-According to the American Heart Association, children under the age of 3 should consume no more than 1,500 mg of sodium per day, and children under the age of 18 should consume less than 2,300 mg of sodium per day.
+According to the Centers for Disease Control and Prevention, children under the age of 18 should consume less than 2,300 mg of sodium per day.